We Are Wanderers Compass

 The adventures continued

 In 2019 we had two remarkably successful European trips.
 After these trips, Ryan’s idea took a life of its own, and we commenced on this journey to start a travel blog.
 Wanderers Compass was “born” in the fall of 2019.
 It has had some ups and downs, as would be expected.
 Moments of feeling overwhelmed and lots of frustration.
 Neither of us is tech-savvy, nor have we done anything like this in our lives.
 The learning curve was substantial.
 The support from our loved ones made it possible as well.
 Was it a massive leap of faith or jumping off the precipice?
-We have had those “are we outright nuts?” moments.
+We have had those “Are we outright nuts?” moments.

 But we persisted and remained determined.
 It was about us making a dream a reality; quitting was not an option.